15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 Integrated platforms that connect property management with point-of-sale, spa booking, and activity reservations enable targeted upselling.

-Hotels report 15-30% increases in ancillary revenue when technology facilitates personalized offers based on guest preferences and booking patterns.
+Hotels report 15-30% increases in ancillary revenue when technology supports personalized offers based on guest preferences and booking patterns.

 Automation technologies reduce manual tasks without eliminating positions.
-Properties typically reallocate 20-30% of front desk time from administrative work to guest-facing service.
+Properties typically redirect 20-30% of front desk time from administrative work to guest-facing service.

 For a hotel with six front desk employees earning $35,000 annually, this represents $42,000-$63,000 in labor value redirected to higher-impact activities.
 Some properties reduce overtime costs by 40-60% through better scheduling and operational efficiency.